 We have already seen in detail above in these questions and answers what Hyaluronic Acid is.
-A polysaccharide naturally produced by our body, mainly used to treat ?resting wrinkles? and plump up various areas of the face.
+A polysaccharide naturally produced by our body, mainly used to treat “wrinkles at rest” and to plump various areas of the face.

 What are the differences between Botox and Hyaluronic Acid?

-Duration : although the effect in both treatments is temporary, the duration is not the same.
-The approximate duration of Botox is between 4 and 6 months, while Hyaluronic Acid injections depend on many other factors such as where it was applied, how quickly each person's body reabsorbs it naturally, with a variation of duration from 6 to 12 months.
+Duration : Although the effect in both treatments is temporary, the duration is not the same.
+The approximate duration of Botox is between 4-6 months, while Hyaluronic Acid injections depend on many other factors such as where it was applied, how quickly each person's body naturally reabsorbs it, along with a variation in duration of 6 to 12 months.

-Goals : Botox is mainly used to correct wrinkles that form by wrinkling or contracting certain parts of our face, especially in the upper third of the face such as the forehead, between the eyebrows, and the famous "crow's feet".
+Goals : Botox is mainly used to correct the wrinkles which form by wrinkling or contracting certain parts of our face, in particular in the upper third of the face such as the forehead, between the eyebrows, and the famous "crow's feet".
 On the other hand, Hyaluronic Acid fillers are used to reduce wrinkles and to give volume to the lips, cheekbones or chin.

-Results : The results of Hyaluronic Acid injections are immediate, although the final result is generally visible after two weeks when the product has completely settled.
-The results of Botox begin to be visible after 3 days and its final effect is visible after 10 days.
+Results : The results of Hyaluronic Acid injections are immediate, although the final result is usually visible after two weeks when the product has fully settled.
+The results of Botox start to be visible after 3 days and its final effect is visible after 10 days.

 Yes, these are complementary treatments that can be performed during the same session, but not on the same area.

-Some patients who want a Hyaluronic Acid injection for the lips also request Botox injections for the forehead or peri-ocular wrinkles, or to augment the chin or cheekbones.
+Some patients who want a Hyaluronic Acid injection for the lips also request Botox injections for the forehead or peri-ocular wrinkles, or to increase the chin or cheekbones.

-Most of the cost results from the price of fillers, as only high quality products are used to ensure patient safety.
+Most of the cost arises from the price of the fillers, as only high quality products are used to ensure patient safety.

-No coverage by health insurance is possible because these are acts for aesthetic purposes.
+No health insurance coverage is possible because these are cosmetic procedures.